 Recommendations from Durham Health

-The Region of Durham Health Department advises that if you are displaying symptoms of COVID-19, and have recently returned from travel outside of Canada, please contact your health care provider and Durham Region Health Department at 905-668-2020 or 1-800-841-2729.
+The Region of Durham Health Department advises that if you are displaying symptoms of COVID-19, please contact your health care provider and Durham Region Health Department at 905-668-2020 or 1-800-841-2729.

 More information is available at durham.ca/NovelCoronavirus.